r10u3/lego_rc_ir_multitool/docs/setup_piir.md

 |---------|----------|----------|---------------|--------------|
 |FW2A_FW2B | 42 2B | 0100 0010 - 0010 1011 | 0100 0010 - 1101 0100 | 42 D4 |

 The protocol parameters seem to follow a multiplier format, with a timebase and all definitions as multiples of the base.
-In our case, we use 1/38,000Hz = 26 &nu;s.
+In our case, we use 1/38,000Hz = 26 &mu;s.
 Then we can use the multipliers laid out in [LEGO_Power_Functions_RC_v120](docs/LEGO_Power_Functions_RC_v120.pdf).

 Here is a sample of the keymap file: